Esri/offline-editor-js/doc/howtouseeditlibrary.md

 The `edit` library allows a developer to extend a feature layer with offline editing support.
 You can combine this functionality with offline tiles.

-**Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app.
-The pattern for how we include the tiles and edit library within the _require_ statement is called generic script injection.
+**Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app. `ofline.mins.js` is another 3rd party library for detecting if the browser is online or offline.
+The pattern for how we include the tiles and edit library within the `require` statement is called generic script injection.

 ```html
 	<script src="../vendor/offline/offline.min.js"></script>